 The Committee recommended and the Board adopted a performance bonus plan based on achieving annual financial results in excess of financial thresholds established by the Committee and approved by the Board at the beginning of each year (the "Bonus Plan").
-Our bonus pool for corporate executives (except for Group or Subsidiary Presidents), officers and corporate staff is determined by achieving a certain return on beginning stockholders equity ("ROE").
+Our bonus pool for corporate executives (except for group or subsidiary presidents), officers and corporate staff is determined by achieving a certain return on beginning stockholders' equity ("ROE").
 Each year the Committee recommends, and the Board approves, a ROE maximum target.

-In December 2014, the Committee recommended and the Board approved, the awarding of performance bonuses for the NEOs under the Bonus Plan for VSE's fiscal year ending December 31, 2014 ("2014").
-These bonus amounts ranged from 9% of the NEO's base salary for achieving a ROE of 11% to a maximum 100% of base salary for achieving a ROE of 16% or more.
-The maximum eligible bonus potential is set forth below.
+In December 2015, the Committee recommended and the Board approved, the awarding of performance bonuses for the NEOs under the Bonus Plan for VSE's fiscal year ending December 31, 2015.
+These bonus amounts ranged from 50% of the NEO's base salary for achieving a ROE of 12% to a maximum 125% of base salary for Messrs.
+Gauthier, Loftus, Kiernan, Harris and Wheeler for achieving a ROE of 22% or more.
+The maximum eligible bonus potential for plan year 2015 is set forth below.